-There’s much to see and do on Mackinac Island but one of the things it is mostly known for is its friendly locals.
+There’s much to see and do on Mackinac Island, but one of the things it is mostly known for is its friendly locals.
 The island has been voted Most Friendliest Island in the World, which is one of the best Michigan fun facts.

 25. Michigan is a Leader in Cement Production